Infarctus/CO-E33_Save_editor/README.md

 - Esquie skills
 - Music disks (unlock)
 - Journals (unlock)
+- TP to any save flag
 - A powerful json editor for advanced users
 - A backup tab
 - Auto save discovery

 Will be done in the future (not in order):
-- Add, remove chars for a save ?
 - Relations
 - Backup clean
-- Teleport to a specific flag from anywhere to anywhere
 - Unkill bosses

 Disclaimer :